susam/pcface/README.md

 -----------------

-While the primary purpose of this project is to distribute bitmap arrays for CP437 glyphs, this project also makes some of its scripts that went into generating and testing the bitmaps as Python and JavaScript functions.
+While the primary purpose of this project is to distribute bitmap arrays for CP437 glyphs, this project also makes some of the work that went into generating and testing the bitmaps as Python and JavaScript functions.
 The documentation for these functions can be found here:

 - [Python API Documentation][PYDOC]
 - [JavaScript API Documentation][JSDOC]